 - Morro Bay Call-A-Ride - Year-round advanced scheduled curb to curb service within 3/4 of a mile of the fixed route

-- Morro Bay Trolley - Seasonal fixed route service linking the North Main Street and Downtown Business Districts, Embarcadero, and State Parks
+- Morro Bay Trolley - Seasonal fixed route service linking the Downtown Business Districts, Embarcadero, and State Parks

 To continue supporting the Centers for Disease Control (CDC) guidance regarding social distancing to help slow the spread of the coronavirus (COVID-19), Morro Bay Transit will begin limiting the number of passengers in the vehicle at one time.